 I’ve been using CBD on a daily basis for our Collie’s separation anxiety & when we take our Dachshund to the vet or groomer–they’re always much calmer and more relaxed but still happy and totally aware – Colin B.

-Open-minded pet owners are turning to CBD and pet-specific cannabis products to help their pets find relief from cancer, seizures, anxiety, arthritis, and pain associated with old age.
+Open-minded pet owners are turning to Cannabidiol and pet-specific CBD products to help their dogs find relief from cancer, seizures, anxiety, hip dysplasia and pain associated with old age.

 Yet, available research on medical cannabis pertains only to humans and laboratory animals used as human models.
-Thus far, veterinary cannabis research is almost nonexistent.
-Even with a lack of animal-specific evidence, pet parents with sick animals are seeing benefits from cannabis treatment and intend to keep using it.
+Thus far, veterinarian research is almost nonexistent.
+Even with a lack of animal-specific evidence, pet parents with sick animals are seeing benefits from cannabis therapy and intend to keep using it.
 Their endorsement comes not from clinical double-blind studies but from actual real-life improvements in their dogs behavior or alleviating a chronic condition.
-For dog owners who give cannabis compounds to their beloved pets as a daily therapy–seeing is believing!
+For dog owners who give cannabis compounds to their beloved dog as a daily therapy–seeing is believing!

 Sometimes, when it comes to your favorite pooch, all you really need is personal empirical evidence observing your dog being more active, eating better, sleeping more soundly at night and being more comfortably throughout the day is all the proof you need.